Distribution of seedlings to each beneficiary (3)

 Visit ishpingo.org

-Convenient with a real impact
+Practical with real impact

-Take action every day with an affordable service
+Taking action every day with an affordable service

 Self-sufficiency